cangjie-bot/cangjie_docs/docs/dev-guide/source_en/multiplatform/cjmp-pg-android.md

     }

     public static TimeUnit Year =
-        // Gliue code creating a Cangjie Year enum and associating it
+        // Glue code creating a Cangjie Year enum and associating it
         // with a newly creasted Java TimeUnit instance

     public static TimeUnit Month =
-        // Gliue code creating a Cangjie Year enum and associating it
+        // Glue code creating a Cangjie Year enum and associating it
         // with a newly creasted Java TimeUnit instance

     /* More glue code */